“Looking back takes me forward”

 — Jennifer Younger

-Jennifer’s works have been displayed in Art installations and exhibitions around the country, including:
+Jennifer’s work has been displayed in print features, art installations and exhibitions around the world, including:

 Brave New Worlds, International Fashion Showcase February 2019 | Somerset House, London, UK (Collaboration with fashion designer Curtis Oland)